craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 		- Belt
 		- Shinguard / Pants
 		- Shoes

+## Drowning / Suffocating
+A character may hold their breath for a number of minutes equal to 1 + their Con Mod, with 30 seconds as a minimum.
+Convert this number into rounds of initiative (at 6 seconds per round).
+A character expends a round of held breath on the beginning of their turn.
+	- If a character takes a Move Action or a Standard Action, they must spend an additional round (6 seconds) of held breath to do so.
+	- *After a character runs out of breath, they begin drowning.
+A character may only be drowning for a number of rounds equal to their Con Mod, with 1 round as a minimum.
+If they are without air for this many rounds, they are reduced to 0 HP and are dying.*

 # The Fading Spirit
 ###### as inspired/ripped by/from Matthew Mercer and Critical Role
 If a character is dead, their spirit is beginning to separate from their material vessel, and begin drifting to their Final Plane.
 Once a spirit has moved into it's Final Plane, it becomes very difficult to recover.